tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 ========================================

 The accounts.url directive allows access requests to be controlled by an HTTP-based login service, useful for centralized deployments.
-This was used by AllMyData to provide web-based file access, where the service used a simple PHP script and database lookups to map an account email address and password into a Tahoe directory cap.
+This was used by AllMyData to provide web-based file access, where the service used a simple PHP script and database lookups to map an account email address and password to a Tahoe-LAFS directory cap.
 The service will receive a multipart/form-data POST, just like one created with a <form> and <input>
 fields, with three parameters:

-* action: "authenticate" (this is a static string, for backwards compatibility with the old AllMyData authentication service)
+• action: "authenticate" (this is a static string, for backwards compatibility with the old AllMyData authentication service)
-* email: USERNAME (Tahoe has no notion of email addresses, but the authentication service uses them as account names, so the interface presents this argument as "email" rather than "username").
+• email: USERNAME (Tahoe-LAFS has no notion of email addresses, but the authentication service uses them as account names, so the interface presents this argument as "email" rather than "username").
-* passwd: PASSWORD
+• passwd: PASSWORD

-It should return a single string that either contains a Tahoe directory cap (URI:DIR2:...), or "0" to indicate a login failure.
+It should return a single string that either contains a Tahoe-LAFS directory cap (URI:DIR2:...), or "0" to indicate a login failure.

 Tahoe-LAFS recommends the service be secure, preferably localhost-only.
 This makes it harder for attackers to brute force the password or use DNS